freddiecoleman/docker-chia/README.md

 ### Healthcheck

 A script called `healthcheck.sh` is copied into `/usr/local/bin`.
-It's a bit of a hack but this can be used to check the health of the service.
+This can be used to check the health of the service.
 Here is an example of how it can be used with Hashicorp Nomad + Consul;

 ```
 # Registers service with consul for service discovery